byuccl/spydrnet-tmr/docs/f4pga/index.rst

 **Tips:**
-   * If down the line symbiflow fails, try not replicating instances with “iopadmap” in their name that are next to non-replicated ports.
+   * If down the line F4PGA fails, try not replicating instances with “iopadmap” in their name that are next to non-replicated ports.
 E.g. inserting reduction voters.
 Don't put them between ports and instances called “iopadmap” (even if it's not a buffer).
 Put the voters on the inner side of those (before or after depending on port direction).
    * See also :ref:`fixup_netlist`

-Running Symbiflow
+Running F4PGA
 ^^^^^^^^^^^^^^^^^^
 In a directory with all the files, one should be able to run the following:

 >>> make -C .

-Symbiflow will run and generate a bitstream.
+F4PGA will run and generate a bitstream.

 Synchronous Counter Example With Example Files
 -----------------------------------------------